Marlboro College followed a calendar of two semesters each year.

 - *In absentia 4: fee for credit by examination, per credit: $665

 - Summer work with Marlboro faculty for credit: rate per credit (8-credit maximum): $1,329

 Note: Application needed to be made to the Admissions Office.
 Tutorials were not offered at this rate.

 - Materials fees for Visual Arts courses: $20-100

 - Part-time students per semester per credit (maximum of 8 credits per semester) or per credit over the maximum 18: $1,329

 - Auditors: Fee per course (maximum of two courses per semester): $500

-Note: Senior Citizens, 65 years of age or older, may audit one course per semester without charge by arrangement with the Dean of Faculty and the instructor.
-Graduates of Marlboro College may audit up to two courses per semester without charge by arrangement with the Dean of Faculty, the instructor and the Director of Alumni Affairs.
-Emeritus faculty may take classes at the college free of charge.
+Note: Senior citizens, 65 years of age or older, could audit one course per semester without charge by arrangement with the Dean of Faculty and the instructor.
+Graduates of Marlboro College could audit up to two courses per semester without charge by arrangement with the Dean of Faculty, the instructor, and the Director of Alumni Affairs.
+Emeriti faculty could take classes at the college free of charge.